Gibbs-type Indian buffet processes: Constructions from random measures

 \subsection{Gibbs-type beta processes}

-Let $\randpartition{}$ be the exchangeable Gibbs-type partition with EPPF $\EPPF$ defined by \cref{eq:gibbseppf}.
+Let $\randpartition{}$ be the exchangeable Gibbs-type partition defined by \cref{eq:gibbseppf}, whose restriction $\randpartition{n}$ to $[n]$ has block sizes (in order of appearance; see \cref{sec:partitions}) denoted by $N_{n,1}, N_{n,2}, \dotsc$, for every $n\ge 1$.
 By Kingman's paint-box construction \citep{kingman1978representation}, the limiting relative frequencies of the blocks

 exist almost surely for every $k \in \Nats$.
-For every $k\in \Nats$, let $\mu_k$ be the distribution of $P_k$.
-Of particular importance will be the distribution $\mu_1$ of $P_1$, which is called the \emph{structural distribution} and tells us much about the exchangeable partition, but does not necessarily characterize it \citep[Ch.~2.3]{pitman2002combinatorial}.
+Let $\mu_1$ be the distribution of $P_1$, which is called the \emph{structural distribution}.
+The structural distribution reveals quite a bit about the exchangeable partition, but does not necessarily characterize it \citep[Chp.~2.3]{pitman2002combinatorial}; \citep{pitman1995exchangeable}.
+The structural distribution will entirely determine the law of the corresponding Gibbs-type IBP.
 Let $\bspace$ be a complete, separable metric space and let $\bsa$ be its Borel $\sigma$-algebra.
 Following \citet[Thm.~1.2]{CUP}, define a purely atomic random measure $B$ on $\borelspace$ by